Comcast/connvitals/README.rst

 |License|

-Checks a machines connection to a specific host or list of hosts in terms of packet loss, icmp latency, routing, and anything else that winds up getting added.
+Checks a machine's connection to a specific host or list of hosts in terms of packet loss, icmp latency, routing, and anything else that winds up getting added.